Saurav-KumarSingh/contextAPI/README.md

 # ContextAPI

-This package provides a way to share state and other data between components without having to pass props down manually at every level.
+This project provides a way to share state and other data between components without having to pass props down manually at every level.
 It's a built-in React tool that allows for easier management and use of global state.

 ## Key Features